LPD-iOS/LPD-iOS.github.io/README.md

 ## License

-YinYueTaiDownloader is available under the MIT license.
+LPD-iOS.github.io is available under the Apache-2.0 license.
 See the LICENSE file for more info.